microchip-pic-avr-examples/avr16eb32-getting-started-with-tcf-mplab-mcc/NCO-Fixed-Duty-Cycle-Demo/readme.md

 ## Results

-The logic analyzer captures shows how the TCF generates a waveform signal in NCO Fixed Duty Cycle (FDC) mode.
+The logic analyzer captures show how the TCF generates a waveform signal in NCO Fixed Duty Cycle (FDC) mode.

-<br>Result 1: two identical signals are generated with a frequency of 10 Hz and duty-cycle of 50%.
+<br>Result 1: two identical signals are generated with a frequency of 10 Hz and duty cycle of 50%.
 <br><img src="../images/10Hz.png">

-<br>Result 2: two identical signals are generated with a frequency of 100 Hz and duty-cycle of 50%.
+<br>Result 2: two identical signals are generated with a frequency of 100 Hz and duty cycle of 50%.
 <br><img src="../images/100Hz.png">

-<br>Result 3: two identical signals are generated with a frequency of 1 kHz and duty-cycle of 50%.
+<br>Result 3: two identical signals are generated with a frequency of 1 kHz and duty cycle of 50%.
 <br><img src="../images/1KHz.png">

-<br>Result 4: two identical signals are generated with a frequency of 10 kHz and duty-cycle of 50%.
+<br>Result 4: two identical signals are generated with a frequency of 10 kHz and duty cycle of 50%.
 <br><img src="../images/10KHz.png">

-<br>Result 5: two identical signals are generated with a frequency of 100 kHz and duty-cycle of 50%.
+<br>Result 5: two identical signals are generated with a frequency of 100 kHz and duty cycle of 50%.
 <br><img src="../images/100KHz.png">

 ## Summary

 This example depicted how to create a project in MCC using the TCF peripheral of AVR16EB32.
-The TCF was configured to generate two PWM output signals on the default TCF output pins(PA0 and PA1).
+The TCF was configured to generate two PWM output signals on the default TCF output pins (PA0 and PA1).
 The PWM sequence changes the frequency from 10 Hz to 100 KHz with one magnitude step maintaining 50% duty cycle.
 The measured output confirms the expected result.